 Most likely, you already have health insurance to help you pay for your medical care.
 But as you know, copays, coinsurance, and deductibles are all expenses you may still be responsible for paying.
 Depending on your health insurance plan and the kind of care you need, those costs can add up to a significant amount.

 That’s where supplemental health insurance comes in.
 Like its name implies, supplemental health insurance is meant to supplement, or be used in addition to, your primary health insurance.

-Supplemental health insurance plans are designed to help pay for some of the healthcare costs your primary plan does not cover, including copayments, coinsurance, and deductibles.1
+Supplemental health insurance plans are designed to help pay for some of the healthcare costs your primary plan does not cover, including copayments, coinsurance, and deductibles.

 Many different types of supplemental health insurance are available, and it’s your choice whether you want to purchase any of them or not.
-According to thebalance.com, whether you should purchase supplemental health insurance depends on your risk factors and how much insurance you want or what you want to be insured for.
-As these plans are optional, you decide whether the benefits they provide are worth what you’ll pay in premiums.2 The benefits offered and amounts of the benefits vary by plan and provider.
+Before purchasing supplemental health insurance, you may want to consider your risk factors, how much insurance you want, and what you want to be insured for.
+Supplemental health insurance plans are optional.
+The benefits offered and amounts of the benefits vary by plan and provider.